FormAndAffect/foundatoin-react-starter/README.md

 # foundation-react-starter

 note:
-when adding a new page be sure to update the:
+when adding a new page in components/pages add it to:
--nav buttons reducer
--viewinternal component
--data/pages file
+- components/pages/pageWrap
+- data/pages

 when pushing to cbc check for: